The RUSH Approach to Brain Tumor Care

-- Neurosurgery expertise: If you need brain surgery to treat your tumor, you're in the best hands.
-Rush's neurosurgeons are leaders in the field and specialize in minimally invasive techniques and leading-edge procedures to treat brain tumors.
+- Neurosurgery expertise: If you need brain tumor surgery, you're in the best hands.
+RUSH Brain Tumor Center neurosurgeons are leaders in the field and specialize in minimally invasive techniques and leading-edge procedures to treat brain tumors.

-- Dedicated care for young adults with brain tumors: Rush's brain tumor team specializes in treating young adults who have been diagnosed with a brain tumor.
-They seamlessly collaborate with pediatric oncologists and neurosurgeons to provide personalized care for young adults — with a focus on quality of life.
+- Dedicated care for young adults with brain tumors: The RUSH Brain Tumor Center specializes in treating young adults who have been diagnosed with a brain tumor.
+Our pediatric neuro-oncologist and neurosurgeons collaborate to provide personalized care for young adults — with a focus on quality of life.

 - Care and support at every level: A brain tumor can cause plenty of physical and emotional stress for you and your whole family.
 We will partner with you and your loved ones to address all aspects of your journey.
 Our cancer supportive care offers a number of resources to help you and your family cope, including psychosocial oncology, nutrition counseling, spiritual support and more.
 And Waterford Place Cancer Resource Center in Aurora offers a wide range of services free of charge to anyone who has been affected by cancer.